 While Finland is an extremely safe country, accidents do happen.
 You may unexpectedly injury yourself while participating in sports, for instance, and dealing with the aftermath can be very costly.
 It is very important to have a valid health and accident insurance policy.

 It is recommended that you take an insurance that not only covers your stay in Finland, but also on the trips to and from the country.
 If you plan on doing any traveling, it is advisable that you make sure you are covered by your insurance during your trips, too.

 In case of any urgent medical attention in Finland, regardless of your nationality, you have the access to medical treatment under the Finnish legislation.
 However, if Finland does not have any social security agreements with your own home country, the health care provider has the right to charge you the full cost of the treatment.

 Normally, only permanent Finnish residents are covered under the National Health Insurance scheme by Kela, the Social Insurance Institution of Finland.
 Thus, international students with a temporary student residence permit are not.
 Unless you are covered by a corresponding scheme from your own home country, of have a European Health Service Card, you are strongly advised to obtain a medical and accident insurance from a private insurance company before your arrival to Finland.

-Please refer to the website of Kela (the Social Insurance Institution of Finland) for detailed information on your coverage under the Finnish social security system.
+Please refer to the website of Kela (the Social Insurance Institution of Finland) for detailed information about your coverage under the Finnish social security system.

 Student Health Services